 This provides 60minutes of race specific training using two disciplines (if you plan to follow this suggested session, remember transitions will add more time to the total time – 60min activity, 5min more transition time?)

 Take away point

-Introduce a brick session into your overall weekly plan.
-For example, make every Wednesday evening a brick session – train your body to swap movement patterns as you require it to in a race.
+In your race block of training, include brick sessions in your weekly plans.
+For example, every Wednesday have a brick session – train your body to swap movement patterns as you will need it to in a race.
 But be sure to plan an easier swim and/or bike the following day; brick sessions can be tough!